xiangivyli/pm25_monitoring/README.md

 2. **Data Backup**: save the raw data into DuckDB with the appropriate schema
 3. **Data Transformation**:
 - Keep the report-needed columns
-- Generate the list of times when PM2.5 is over 30
+- Generate the list of times when PM2.5 is over 30 (I used 22 as an example here, otherwise no values show)
 - Calculate the daily maximum, daily minimum, and daily average pollution value
 4. **Data Validation**:
-- make sure the level is over 30 for the list of time
-- datatype keeps the same
+- datatype is correct
 - no duplicate records
 5. **Data Reporting**: Streamlit visualises the report-ready data and delivers insights